xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 Overview
 *******************

-This chapter describes how you set up your course to be displayed in the course summary page and in a student's **Current Courses** dashboard.
+This section describes how you set up your course to be displayed in the course summary page and in the course listings on student dashboards.
 The information you configure for your course is important for prospective and current students to understand.

 See: